rnakato/ShortCake/README.md

     singularity exec shortcake.sif jupyternotebook.sh

 To isolate the environment, ShortCake prepares virtual environments for several tools.
-Specify the corresponding kernel to use them.
+Specify the appropriate kernel to use them.
-In addition, R command and all R tools are available in ``R`` environment.
+In addition, the R command and all R tools are usable in the ``R`` kernel.

 <img src="https://github.com/rnakato/ShortCake/blob/master/img/jupyter_kernel.png" width="240" valign="middle" alt="jupyter_kernel" />

 ### 3.2 Rstudio

-ShortCake also provides Rstudio environment:
+ShortCake also provides the Rstudio environment:

     singularity exec shortcake.sif rstudio